designstem/projects/frequency/index.md

   />
 </f-scene>

 This is the circle with spokes.
-There are ***TODO: Do we need a count?*** different circles in total which you should print and let students to cut out.
+There are ***ERIK: Do we need a count?*** different circles in total which you should print and let students to cut out.
 You can download them from here:

-***TODO: Add download link***
+***ERIK: Add download link***

 > ##### <f-fact-icon size="small" /> Tips
 1. Print the sheet 100% size